 Larry takes an entirely different approach…

-Larry too was hit by an awesome idea a year ago, but unlike Steve, he doesn’t start with a build-first or an investor-first approach.
+Larry, too was hit by an awesome idea a year ago, but unlike Steve, he doesn’t start with a build-first or an investor-first approach.
 Larry recognizes that this approach used to work at a time when building products was really hard and expensive, but the world has changed.

 Investors used to value intellectual property and funded teams that demonstrated they could build stuff.
 This is no longer the case…

 Also, because building products was prohibitively expensive, teams that managed to raise funding used to have a significant unfair advantage over others because they could get to market faster and learn faster than their competitors.
-Even if they got the product completely wrong the first time around, they could still manage to course-correct and get back on track because there were few competitors nipping at their heels.
+Even if they got the product completely wrong the first time around, they could still manage to course-correct and get back on track because few competitors were nipping at their heels.
 But the world is different today…

 This creates many more choices both for investors and customers.

-Investors today don’t value intellectual property, but traction.
+Investors today don’t value intellectual property but traction.

 Traction is evidence that people other than yourself, your team, and your mom care about your idea — aka customers.
 More important, traction is early evidence of a business model.
-Investors today don’t fund solutions that work, but business models that work.
+Investors today don’t fund solutions that work but business models that work.